AmaniGudali95/farmbeats_Agentic_AI/README.md

 7 chunks:
   ChromaDB HNSW:  0.044s for 100 queries
   Brute force:    0.233s for 100 queries
-  ChromaDB is 5.3x faster
+  ChromaDB is 5.3x faster at 7 chunks

 Extrapolated to 7 million chunks:
   Brute force:    ~4.47 hours per query
   ChromaDB HNSW:  ~4 seconds per query
 ```

-**Finding:** Brute force is O(n) — time grows linearly with chunk count.
-HNSW is O(log n) — time grows logarithmically.
-The gap is negligible at 7 chunks but catastrophic at scale.
+**Finding:** Brute force is O(n).
+HNSW is O(log n).
+Negligible difference at 7 chunks — catastrophic at scale.

 ---

-### Experiment 5 — Wrong embedder experiment
+### Experiment 5 — Wrong embedder silent failure

-Queried ChromaDB with a random 1536-dimensional vector instead of a real embedding:
+Queried ChromaDB with a random 1536-dimensional vector:

 ```
-Results:
 score=0.026   "expensive to deploy in rural areas..." score=0.009   "in rural areas.
 Drone-based imaging..." score=-0.001  "components of the system on GitHub..."
 ```

-**Finding:** ChromaDB returned results with no error — silent failure.
-A negative score means the random vector pointed in the opposite direction to that chunk in vector space (180° angle).
-Must use the same embedding model for both indexing and querying — ChromaDB cannot detect a mismatch.
+**Finding:** ChromaDB returned results with no error.
+A negative score means the random vector pointed in the opposite direction (180° angle) to that chunk.
+Silent failure — must use the same embedding model for indexing and querying.

 ---

 ### Experiment 6 — BGE retrieval quality

-After switching to BGE and re-indexing:

 ```
 Q: What soil moisture triggers corn irrigation?
   [1] score=0.695 — "falls below a threshold...system recommends irrigation" ✓

 Q: What NDVI value indicates healthy crops?
-  [1] score=0.726 — "FarmBeats sensor system measures soil properties" (partial)
+  [1] score=0.726 — "FarmBeats sensor system measures soil properties"
-  Note: NDVI-specific content not yet in knowledge base — will improve with weekly updates
+  Note: NDVI-specific content not yet in knowledge base
+        Will improve as weekly updater adds NDVI papers

 Q: How does FarmBeats work without internet?
   [1] score=0.740 — "in rural areas.
-Drone-based imaging requires..."
+Drone-based imaging..."
   [2] score=0.736 — "farms lack reliable internet access.
 FarmBeats..."
   [3] score=0.734 — "internet unavailable, FarmBeats Hub stores locally" ✓
 ```

-**Finding:** BGE retrieves the correct chunk first for irrigation and connectivity questions.
-NDVI retrieval is limited by knowledge base content, not embedder quality — will improve as weekly updater adds NDVI-specific papers.
+**Finding:** BGE retrieves correct chunks for irrigation and connectivity.
+NDVI gap is a knowledge base problem, not an embedder problem — will improve with weekly updates.

 ---

 ## Key technical decisions and why

 **Why BGE over AgriScibert?**
 BGE's discrimination gap (0.358) is nearly double AgriScibert's (0.186).
-AgriScibert learned that all agricultural topics are related — correct conceptually but bad for retrieval.
-BGE was trained contrastively to distinguish between similar and dissimilar sentences regardless of domain.
+AgriScibert learned all agricultural topics are related — correct conceptually but bad for retrieval precision.
+BGE's contrastive training distinguishes between similar and dissimilar sentences regardless of domain.

+**Why not Anthropic embeddings?**
+Anthropic embeddings require an API key and cost per query.
+BGE runs completely offline, is free forever, and outperforms the fallback hash embedder that was used when no API key was available.
+For production at scale — thousands of farmers making hundreds of queries daily — local embeddings are essential for cost control.

 **Why cosine similarity over L2 distance?**
-Cosine measures the angle between vectors — ignores magnitude (text length), compares only direction (meaning).
-L2 penalises longer documents unfairly.
+Cosine measures angle between vectors — ignores magnitude (text length), compares only direction (meaning).
+L2 penalises longer documents unfairly. `normalize_embeddings=True` in BGE ensures vectors are unit length for accurate cosine comparison.

 **Why 400-word chunks with 60-word overlap?**
 Tested six sizes.
 400 words balanced retrieval precision with context richness.
 60-word overlap (15%) ensures key sentences appear completely in at least one chunk.